sk8er3810/fmas/README.md

   * Use FreeNAS as a starting point but allow other NAS style servers to use this as well
   * It could start as a FreeNAS plugin
   * Use a combination of inotify where applicable and polling everywhere else
+  * The application will be written in Python.
+The frontend web gui will be assisted by Dojango as I am familiar with Dojo and this is what FreeNAS is using
+  * The application will initially target any Linux and FreeBSD (supporting Python > 2.7) but consideration for Windows and Mac OSX support should be taken into account during design and implementation